Wave energy converters as offshore wind farm guardians: a pathway to resilient ocean systems: Methods

 where $L$ is the draft of the monopile.
-The axial forces are neglected (\cite{VELARDE20173}), and the sectional stresses are entirely represented by the bending stress
+The axial forces are neglected\cite{VELARDE20173}, and the sectional stresses are entirely represented by the bending stress

 where $y$ is the distance to the centroidal axis and $I$ is the monopile moment of inertia about the y-axis (pitch).
-The monopile wall thickness was chosen to be 0.125 m based on typical monopile design ranges (\cite{escalera2024rapid}, \cite{BMT2013}) and assumed constant along the submerged depth.
-The stress range ($\Delta \sigma$) is used to find the number of cycles till failure ($N_f$) using Wh\"oler's equation \citep{YETER2015518}
+The monopile wall thickness was chosen to be 0.125 m based on typical monopile design ranges \cite{escalera2024rapid,BMT2013}, and assumed constant along the submerged depth.
+The stress range ($\Delta \sigma$) is used to find the number of cycles till failure ($N_f$) using Wh\"oler's equation \cite{YETER2015518}

-where $log(\bar{a})$ is the intercept of the $log(N)$ axis on the S-N curve and $m$ is the material parameter.
-For this study, values from the DNV-RP-C203 \citeyear{dnv_rp_c203} where used.
-A low stress range was assumed along with $m = 5$, giving an experimentally determined $log\bar{a}$ value of 13.617.
-Fatigue damage is then calculated using the Palmgren-Miner rule (\citeyear{MINER})
+where $\log(\bar{a})$ is the intercept of the $\log(N)$ axis on the S-N curve and $m$ is the material parameter.
+For this study, values from the DNV-RP-C203 \cite{dnv_rp_c203} where used.
+A low stress range was assumed along with $m = 5$, giving an experimentally determined $\log\bar{a}$ value of 13.617.
+Fatigue damage is then calculated using the Palmgren-Miner rule \cite{MINER}

 where $n$ signifies each load case (loads from wind, loads from wave, loads from different sea states, etc.), $n_i$ is the number of cycles of that load case, and $N_{f,i}$ is the number of cycles to failure at the stress range of that load case.
-This study will only evaluate the percent of total fatigue damage due to wave loading assuming a regular wave over an OWT lifetime of 25 years. \FloatBarrier
+This study only evaluates the percent of total fatigue damage due to wave loading over an offshore wind turbine lifetime of 25 years.

+The cost of steel was modeled based on the volume of material required for the monopile as a function of monopile diameter and thickness.
+The price of steel was taken as the average reported values from an analysis of stainless steel costs in the European Union, China, and the United States in 2015\cite{GIULIODORI201512}.